stellar/slingshot/zkvm/src/signature/signature.md

 Input:
 - `&self`
-- transcript: `&Transcript` - the message to be signed should have been committed to the transcript beforehand.
-(TODO: pass in a mutable borrow of a transcript instead of a borrow.)
+- transcript: `&mut Transcript` - the message to be signed should have been committed to the transcript beforehand.
 - P: `VerificationKey`

 Operation:
-- Mutably clone the trancript
 - Make `c = H(X, R, m)`.
 Since the transcript should already have had the message `m` committed to it, the function only needs to commit `X` with label "P" (for pubkey) and `R` with label "R", and then get the challenge scalar `c` with label "c".
 - Decompress verification key `P`.
 If this fails, return `Err(VMError::InvalidPoint)`.
 - Check if `s * G == R + c * P`. `G` is the [base point](#base-point).